Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 - When Northern Illinois records more than 23.7 points, it is 2-0-1 against the spread and 2-1 overall.

-- In games that Northern Illinois picks up over 344.8 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- Northern Illinois is 2-0-1 against the spread and 2-1 overall when the team amasses more than 344.8 yards.

 - The Huskies have turned the ball over nine times this season, one fewer than the Falcons have forced (10).